What is Zantac?

 NDMA in Zantac

 NDMA is a toxic environmental contaminant and impurity that is found in some liquids and foods.
 The FDA has classified NDMA as a probable human carcinogen, or a substance that could cause cancer.
 The FDA has issued a Zantac recall because they have found that there are high levels of NDMA in Zantac ingredients.
-Though low levels of NDMA might not create a significant increased risk of cancer, intake of NDMA above the daily limit can be dangerous.
+Though low levels of NDMA might not create a significant increased risk of cancer, intake of NDMA above the daily limit can be dangerous, thus the need to file a Zantac lawsuit.

 NDMA is classified as a B2 carcinogen making it a probable human carcinogen according to the World Health Organization (WHO).
 The chemical is an unfortunate byproduct of several manufacturing processes and can often be found at industrial sites.
 Finding NDMA in Zantac at any higher than normal level has forced the FDA and pharmaceutical industry to wonder whether Zantac causes cancer.